FabriFalasca/Linear-Response-and-Causal-Inference/README.md

-# A framework for coarse-graining and causal inference in climate fields
+# A data-driven framework for dimensionality reduction and causal inference in climate fields

 Fabrizio Falasca, Pavel Perezhogin, Laure Zanna